starknet-io/starknet.js/www/versioned_docs/version-4.22.0/API/account.md

 account.**hashMessage**(typedData) => _Promise < string >_

-Hash a JSON object with pederson hash and return the hash.
-This adds a message prefix so it cant be interchanged with transactions.
+Hash a JSON object with Pedersen hash and return the hash.
+This adds a message prefix so it can't be interchanged with transactions.

 _typedData_ - JSON object to be signed